 His candy soon gained popularity because it was good candy, made of pure materials.
 It was christened by a happy circumstance; one of the boys selling his candy reported that a lady had jokingly asked for some more of that “Martha Washington” candy.
 To Mr. Sheetz, it was as tho the First Lady of the Land herself had spoken.
 He at once grasped the possibilities of making goods worthy of the name.

 The brand name "Martha Washington Candies" was trademarked in Washington DC on July 23, 1906.

 |A Fort Worth, Texas Store.|

 One of the company's factories, "kitchens and retail store" was located at 3823-29 North Broadway in Chicago.
 Elie Sheetz, died on November 11, 1932.
-By the end of 1936, most all of the 150 nationwide stores were temperature controlled.
+By the end of 1936, almost all of the 150 nationwide stores were temperature-controlled.